-Jake Bryant is a member of the firm’s General Commercial group where his practice focuses on intellectual property, technology, and corporate law.
-He regularly assists clients with intellectual property development, licensing, registration, and litigation.
-Additionally, his practice includes mergers and acquisitions, commercial transactions, data privacy, and branding/media advisement.
-Prior to joining Gentry Locke, Jake served as Of Counsel at a boutique intellectual property law firm and was a research assistant for the Center for Intellectual Property x Innovation Policy near Washington, D.C.
+Jake Bryant is a member of the firm’s General Commercial group where his practice focuses on intellectual property, technology, privacy, branding/media rights, entertainment and the arts, rights of publicity, and corporate matters.
+He also assists clients with dealmaking and procedures related to the development and integration of large language models (LLMs) and other forms of generative artificial intelligence.
+Prior to joining Gentry Locke, Jake served as Of Counsel at a boutique intellectual property law firm and was a research assistant for the Center for Intellectual Property x Innovation Policy (now the IP Policy Institute).

 -